Forman Christian College: Sports

 FCCU offers a variety of intramural sports clubs, including basketball, cricket, football, hockey, lawn tennis, swimming, table tennis, and wrestling.
 Both men and women actively take part in these sports on campus.

-The sports facilities at FCCU are impressive, with an 8-lane standard 400m grass track for running, a 25-meter swimming pool for shorter races, six tennis courts, basketball courts, badminton courts, and dedicated grounds for cricket, football, hockey, and handball.
+The sports facilities at FCCU are impressive, with an 8-lane standard 400 m grass track for running, a 25 m swimming pool for shorter races, six tennis courts, basketball courts, badminton courts, and dedicated grounds for cricket, football, hockey, and handball.
 There's also a table tennis hall for enthusiasts to enjoy their games.